porkbrain/suckless.hn/README.md

 ## Design
 The binary is executed periodically (~ 30 min).
 I run it on my [rasbpi 4][pi-4].
 The main idea is that each generated page is an S3 object, therefore we don't need to provision a server.

-[`sqlite`][sqlite] database stores ids of top HN posts that are already downloaded + some other metadata (timestamp of insertion, submission title, url, which filters it passed).
+[`sqlite`][sqlite] database stores ids of top HN posts that are already downloaded + some other data (timestamp of insertion, submission title, url, which filters it passed).

 The endpoint to query top stories on HN is [https://hacker-news.firebaseio.com/v0/topstories.json][hn-topstories].
 We download stories which we haven't checked before.
 The data about a story is available via [item endpoint][hn-item].